 An easily maneuvered swivel head helps the vacuum glide over low-pile carpets and hard floors.
 However, it has a detachable cleaner head for stairs, windowsills, and other hard-to-reach places so that it can do far more than tile.
 With a dirt cup capacity of 1.58 liters, this vacuum weighs 17.1 pounds and has a 30-foot cord.

 Shark also incorporates noise reduction technology that cuts decibels and softens the vacuum’s overall pitch.
 A HEPA filter removes common allergens.
-While the APEX works well for tile, the brushes do not turn off and could scratch hardwoods.
-Finally, this top pick features LED lights on the floor nozzle and handle to reveal hidden debris in dark areas.
+This pick also features LED lights on the floor nozzle and the vacuum’s handle, helping to reveal hidden debris in dark areas.

-The RoboVac 30C keeps cleaning simple.
+This robotic vacuum cleaner simplifies a dreaded chore.
 The vacuum connects to an app through which you can set the cleaning schedule on your phone or device.
-Set RoboVac to vacuum once, twice, or three times per day, so you can do something else while the floors get clean.
+Set the deice to vacuum once, twice, or three times per day, so you can do something else while the floors get clean.
 If you don’t want to use your smartphone, you can operate this feature with the included remote control.
-A sensor automatically adjusts the suction setting to the floor surface with low-powered suction on tile floors and higher suction on carpet to use the battery life more efficiently.
-However, you can also set it to run at max, which picks up more debris from tile floors than the standard suction setting.
-It has a dust bag capacity of .6 liters and runs off of one lithium-ion battery.

 FAQs About Your New Vacuum for Tile Floors